Pregnancy-associated Plasma Protein-A (PAPP-A)

 Pregnancy-associated plasma protein-A (PAPP-A) is a protein produced by the placenta.
-Anomalies in PAPP-A levels not only indicate to some pregnancy complications but also for potential chromosomal disorders.
-Monitoring of PAPP-A levels in pregnant women can help understand who are at a greater risk of abnormal obstetric results.
-Lower the levels, higher are her chances of adverse pregnancy outcomes.
+Anomalies in PAPP-A levels not only indicate some pregnancy complications but also potential chromosomal disorders.
+Monitoring of PAPP-A levels in a pregnant woman can help understand if she is at a greater risk of abnormal obstetric results.
+Lower the levels, higher will be the chances of adverse pregnancy outcomes.

 What Is PAPP-A?

 PAPP-A stands for pregnancy-associated plasma protein-A. It is a protein that is released by the placental trophoblasts during pregnancy.
 It is believed to play an essential role in the early growth of the placenta and the formation of the placental bed.
 The PAPP-A levels are tested during the screening tests conducted in the first trimester of pregnancy, that is between 11 and 13 weeks of gestation.
 Several pregnancy problems such as fetal loss, premature delivery, stillbirth, gestational hypertension, low birth weight, fetal development restrictions, pre-eclampsia, placental abruption are believed to be associated with low levels of PAPP-A. Studies have also indicated that low levels of PAPP-A can be linked to a higher risk for Down’s Syndrome and certain structural aberrations in the foetus.
 Some other syndromes can also be screened in pregnancy, but they are not that common.